Brig.-Gen. Avichai Mandelblit

 Israel Defense Forces

-States have an obligation under IHL to investigate serious violations of IHL allegedly committed by their forces.
-A thorough, impartial, and timely investigation is an essential step for holding members of an armed force accountable to enforce discipline, maintain responsible command, and ensure compliance with IHL.
-Investigations carried out whenever there are civilian deaths are important for minimizing preventable or unjustifiable civilian casualties in the future.
-Such investigations are necessary when there are credible allegations of serious violations of IHL, including possible reckless or deliberate killings of civilians.
+As you know, states have an obligation to investigate serious violations of IHL allegedly committed by their forces.
+A thorough, impartial and timely investigation is essential for holding members of an armed force accountable to enforce discipline, maintain responsible command, and ensure compliance with IHL.
+It is especially important to carry out such an investigation in situations like this where there is no apparent justification for the attack, in order to minimize preventable or unjustifiable civilian casualties in the future.

-As such, we urge your office to promptly open a thorough and impartial investigation into the April 16 deaths of Fadel Shana’a, Ahmad `Aref Farajallah, Khassan Khaled `Otaiwi, and Khalil Isma’il Dughmosh.
+For this reason, we urge your office to promptly open a thorough and impartial investigation into the January 3 deaths of Akram al-Ghoul and Mahmoud al-Ghoul.
 We also urge you, if warranted by the results of the investigation, to prosecute any persons found to be responsible for serious violations of IHL.
 Finally, we request that you make the results of the investigation public.

-We look forward to learning from your office how it plans to investigate this serious matter.
+We look forward to learning from your office how it plans to investigate this matter.